haskell-distributed/haskell-cci/NOTES.md

 Options
 =======

-There are various parameters that can be inquiered or set from the transport implementation.
+There are various parameters that can be inquired or set from the transport implementation.
 For instance, timeouts for sends and connection requests, or an endpoint URI, or the amount of resources allotted for the endpoint.